Updated: September 25, 2022

 What is intermittent fasting?

 Intermittent fasting is the mindful practice of abstaining from food and caloric beverages for a specific time each day.
 The eating pattern breaks the day into two parts: a nourishment phase (this is when you eat) and a rejuvenation phase (this is when you don't eat).

-While there are different intermittent fasting schedules, one of the easiest types to follow and maintain is a 14:10 eating pattern: Eating for 10 hours and taking a break for 14 hours (most of this time is spent sleeping).
+While there are different intermittent fasting schedules, one of the easiest types to follow and maintain is a 14:10 eating pattern: An eating window of 10 hours and taking a break for 14 hours (most of this time is spent sleeping).

 For example, if you had your first meal at 9 a.m., you would have your last meal by 7 p.m.
 Then you’d repeat the same schedule the next day.
 There are many different intermittent fasting meal plans to assist in weight loss journey, make sure to discover which one sounds the best to you if you find yourself looking for a healthy meal plan.

 What are the health benefits of fasting?

 While research is ongoing, there’s a laundry list of pretty amazing health benefits associated with being in a fasting state.
 Why?
 When you refrain from the consumption of food and caloric beverages, you’re giving your body time to focus on processes other than digestion.

 Early research on animals suggests that during a fast, cells regenerate and “clean house” — a process known as autophagy.2 Autophagy is essentially your body’s natural way of detoxing — getting rid of damaged cells, bacteria and viruses by breaking them down and regenerating new healthier cells.2

-Another exciting thing that happens when you fast for at least 12 hours: You can start to burn fat!1 It’s known as the metabolic switch.
+Another exciting thing that happens when you fast for at least 12 hours: Your body begins fat burning!1 It’s known as the metabolic switch.
 Once your body has used all of its glucose stores (from the food and drinks you consume throughout the day), it switches to using fat for fuel.1

 “This is a natural process,” Rodriquez says, “It’s also known as fasting ketosis.”

 When practiced regularly, intermittent fasting has been linked to the following health benefits:3

 - Weight loss